wp-plugins/connections-business-directory-hours/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the ability to add hours hours to an entry.
+Extension for the Connections Business Directory that adds the ability to add business hours to an entry.

 == Description ==